appbaseio/Docs/content/docs/search/reactivesearch-api/implement.md

 ### Type of Queries

-`ReactiveSearch API` has four types of queries, each serving a different use-case.
+`ReactiveSearch API` has five types of queries, each serving a different use-case.
 You can decide which query has to be used by defining the `type` property in the query object.

 #### Search Query (default)